Jason Roberts (guitarist)

-Jason Abraham Roberts is the professional name of American musician and producer Jason Roberts.
+Jason A Roberts is the professional name of American musician and producer Jason Roberts.
 Roberts is best known for his collaborations with Bedouine, Norah Jones, Hymns, Ben Kweller, and The Candles.

 Musical career

 2004–2007: Ben Kweller

 Roberts met Ben Kweller at The Living Room shortly after relocating to New York City.

 Kweller was about to embark on the On My Way world-tour and on the hunt for a new guitarist; Roberts quickly filled this role to play guitar and piano at 92 concerts.
 Roberts toured again with Kweller in 2006 in support of the album: Ben Kweller.

 2006–2010: Hymns

 In fall 2006, Roberts formed the band: Hymns with Brian Harding, Matt Shaw, and Tony Kent.

 The band would later release the record Brother/Sister, which was critically acclaimed by Spin Magazine and MTV News.
 Afterwards, the band toured with Ben Kweller, The Lemonheads, Butch Walker, and Daniel Johnston.
 Later, Roberts and the Hymns released the albums: Travel in Herds (2008) and Appaloosa (2009).

 Roberts and other members of Hymns were also Daniel Johnston's backing band for several tours, including an appearance at the Hollywood Bowl (2014).